 Since 2012, GIMMELIVE's award-winning seasons at Beverly's three theatres -- The North Shore Music Theatre, The Cabot and The Larcom -- have featured Rock 'n' Roll icons and showcased emerging young talent you might want to keep your eye on -- Vickie & Peter have been known to spot stars in the making before.

-In January 2016, GIMMELIVE expanded to Delray Beach, FL to help raise money for Old School Square beginning with a classic rock festival featuring Micky Dolenz of the Monkees, Felix Cavaliere of the Rascals, Mark Farner founder of Grand Funk Railroad, Steve Augeri of Journey, John Cafferty & Michael "Tunes" Antunes of the Beaver Brown Band.
+In January 2016, after producing dozens of benefit concerts and festivals north of Boston, gimmeLIVE produced a Classic Rock Festival featuring Micky Dolenz of the Monkees, Felix Cavaliere of the Rascals, Mark Farner -- founder of Grand Funk Railroad, Steve Augeri -- Journey's former lead singer, John Cafferty & Michael "Tunes" Antunes of the Beaver Brown Band.
 The festival raised thousands of dollars for the educational programs at Old School Square in Delray Beach FL.

 In 2007, GIMMELIVE reunited the Pousette Dart Band for a Memorial Day Weekend Music & Arts festival that launched Celebrate Gloucester and the grand opening of Cruiseport Gloucester, Gloucester's very first cruise ship terminal.